joques/pervasive/README.md

 If you are on Mac OS X and using homebrew as your package manager, the following command should do.

+### Cloning the repository

+When cloning the repository, make sure to include the modules (with the right versions).

 <pre><code>
 [sudo] brew install node
 </code></pre>